MariaBraganca/MariaBraganca/README.md

 #

-### What I've been working on so far 🔨
+### What I've been doing so far 🔨

-👉 <a href="https://mariabraganca.github.io/profile/pr_berlinarchnet.html" target="_blank">BAN Berlin Architectural Network</a> - A social platform for architects built on Ruby in Rails.
+📱 <a href="https://mariabraganca.github.io/profile/pr_berlinarchnet.html">BAN Berlin Architectural Network</a> - A social platform for architects built on Ruby in Rails.

-👉 <a href="https://mariabraganca.github.io/profile/pr_mrcocktail.html" target="_blank">Mister Cocktail</a> - A JS and CSS animated tool for cocktail lovers.
+📱 <a href="https://mariabraganca.github.io/profile/pr_mrcocktail.html">Mister Cocktail</a> - A JS and CSS animated tool for cocktail lovers.

 At the moment i'm improving my skills with Linkedin Learning and building my own apps.<br>
 So far, these are the languages and frameworks i've been working with: